superliuxz/LegoSegmentation/progress_report.md

   - Perspective Transformation (https://docs.opencv.org/3.4.1/da/d6e/tutorial_py_geometric_transformations.html)
   - Canny edge detection (https://docs.opencv.org/3.4.1/da/d22/tutorial_py_canny.html)
   - Contour (https://docs.opencv.org/3.4.1/d3/d05/tutorial_py_table_of_contents_contours.html)
-  - [ ] given an image with a rect board in it, automate the process using OpenCV to crop the board out of the image, and normalize the image size.
+  - [ ] **TODO**. given an image with a rect board in it, automate the process using OpenCV to crop the board out of the image, and normalize the image size.
-    - the Cam should not always be perfectly on top of the board (use perspective transformation when necessary)
+    - the cam should have various perspective angle and picture should be taken under various lighting conditions.
-    - this is left as a TODO. at this stage, I would like to work onthe problem that is relative simple.
+    - this is left as a TODO because I am trying to optimize
 - [x] My workstation just decides not to boot anymore... need to fix it **ASAP**
   - [ ] waiting for Intel's replacement to arrive
 ---
 **Week 2** (May 13 ~ May 19)
 - [ ] buy some generic lego bricks from Amazon
 - [ ] start to collect data
-  - gonna be really tedious
+  - Okay re-arranging Lego bricks and taking picture is really killing me.
+I am just going to take ~ 100 samples and augmenting on the sample data set (90, 180, 270 degree rotation should yield 3x the data set).
+  - **Qn**: short on training data, what to do?
+    - is it possible to partition each picture into, say 2x4-1=7 (minus 1 becoz top right corner has to have the directional brick) grid, and randomly shuffle those 8 grids to recompose a new picture? what if there is a brick on the boundary? and for the top right corner becoz
+  - on the board, specify a 'forward' direction (top right corner with a blue 1x1 brick)
+      - **Qn**: is this necessary? can i let CNN learn the direction of the bricks flow?
+I am not confident in CNN on this because it is very hard to tell from left to right or right to left.
   - to simplify the problem:
     - use only blocks with two different color: blue and yellow;
     - use blocks with three different size: 1x1, 1x2 and 1x3
   - as a result the encoding of the board should be:
     > 001111002200....002001100..., where 0=background, 1=yellow, 2=blue
-    - do not collect data from different lighting condition and perspective angle.
-    - on the board, specify a 'forward' direction (top right corner with a blue 1x1 brick)